How to Cook With a Griddle

 Use Plenty of Cooking Oil

 In order to keep foods from sticking to your iron griddle or burning, you’ll need to add cooking spray or a liberal amount of oil to the surface.
 If you don’t like the greasiness of foods cooked on an iron griddle, use paper towels to blot the oil, especially on bacon.
 You can also avoid as much grease by using cooking spray on a propane griddle, as it is easier to apply than oil.

-To make sure ham, steaks and other meats are cooked thoroughly on a griddle pan, wrap them in foil and surround them by vegetables, including fresh corn, sliced potatoes and zucchini; flip them every few minutes to ensure the center is done.
+To make sure ham, steaks and other meats are cooked thoroughly on a griddle pan, wrap them in foil and surround them with vegetables, including fresh corn, sliced potatoes, and zucchini; flip them every few minutes to ensure the center is done.
 Pizza can also be cooked on a propane griddle if wrapped in foil.
-Don't forget to try making tin-foil dinners on a grill and griddle.
-Simply add chopped potatoes, carrots, zucchini, celery and pork or hamburger meat and seasonings to a pocket of foil.
+Don’t forget to try making tin-foil dinners on a grill and griddle.
+Simply add chopped potatoes, carrots, zucchini, celery, and pork or hamburger meat and seasonings to a pocket of foil.
 Cook your dinners on a double-burner griddle so you have room for a few more packets for your family.

-A grill and griddle doesn't have to be used for full-blown dinners or breakfasts.
+A grill and griddle don’t have to be used for full-blown dinners or breakfasts.
 Avoid the clean-up and cook grilled cheese sandwiches on a simple double-burner griddle, or purchase a crepe griddle to craft beautiful Scandinavian pancakes each time you use it.
 A crepe griddle can also be used to make thin tortillas or shells for enchiladas or burritos.